Disclosure: We earn commissions on purchases made through our links. This never influences our scores. Editorial policy

 What Is Krill Oil?

-For joint health, the picture is nuanced.
-Stonehouse et al. 2022 (n=235, 6 months): 4g/day krill oil produced 44% reduction in WOMAC knee pain, stiffness, and physical function vs 30% placebo.
-But Laslett et al. 2024 in JAMA (n=262, 24 weeks): 2g/day failed completely in patients with MRI-confirmed effusion-synovitis.
-A 2024 meta-analysis (Wang et al., 5 RCTs, n=730) confirmed: krill oil improves WOMAC pain and stiffness but does not alter systemic inflammatory markers, positioning it as a mechanical rather than systemic anti-inflammatory.
+If you are eyeing krill oil for achy joints, slow down - the trials disagree.
+Stonehouse et al. 2022 (n=235, 6 months) saw 4g/day cut WOMAC knee pain, stiffness, and physical-function scores by 44% vs 30% on placebo.
+But Laslett et al. 2024 in JAMA (n=262, 24 weeks) gave 2g/day and saw nothing in people with MRI-confirmed joint inflammation.
+A 2024 meta-analysis (Wang et al., 5 RCTs, n=730) lands in the middle: krill oil helped WOMAC pain and stiffness but did not change body-wide inflammation markers, which suggests it works mechanically on the joint rather than by calming inflammation throughout the body.

 Does It Work?
 The Evidence